-Having the vertix/edge diagram of $\D$ that connects all the vertices in $\mathcal{V}$, we use the following method to identify all the facets of the polytope.
-First, assuming $\mathcal{U}_o=\emptyset$ at the beginning, we create a tree starting from the first vertex $\u_1 \in \mathcal{U}_c$.
-For $\u_i \in \mathcal{U}_c$, we want to find all facets that intersect at $\u_i$.
-Since each of the facets that passes $\u_i$ can be associated to an edge, for each of these edges directly connected to $\u_i$, we can create a sub-tree of length $d$ as follows.
-The nonzero $(i,j)$ elements of the adjacency matrix $\D$ define the tree under the vertex $\u_i$.
+Having the vertex/edge diagram of $\D$ that connects all the vertices in $\mathcal{V}$, the inner loop uses the following method to identify all the facets that intersects at $\u_i \in \mathcal{U}_c$.
+Since every facets that contains $\u_i$ can be associated with an edge, for each of these edges directly connected to $\u_i$, we can create a branch of length $d$ as follows.
+Note that nonzero $(i,j)$ elements of the adjacency matrix $\D$ define the branch under the vertex $\u_i$.
 For each $\u_i$, assuming that $\u_i$ is the $i$th vertex, we look at the $i$th row of $\D$ to select the next vertex $j$ among all $(i,j)=1$ such that the $j$th vertex has not been used in the construction of existing hyperplanes; once vertex $j$ is selected, we look at the $j$th row of $\D$ to select the next vertex $k$ among all $(j,k)=1$ such that the $k$th vertex has not been used in the construction of existing facets; repeat this step until $d$ vertices are found.